dynamite-ready/node-mindwave/README.md

 ###Prerequisites for Windows:

-You will have ideally installed the Neurosky Mindwave driver using the CD that came with the peripheral, if not, it's a component of Neurosky's "Mindwave Bundle for Window".
+You will have ideally installed the Neurosky Mindwave driver using the CD that came with the peripheral, if not, it's a component of Neurosky's "Mindwave Bundle for Windows".
 You can find the latest version of the package here - http://download.neurosky.com/updates/mindwave/education/1.1.28.0/MindWave.zip

 ###All systems: